apache/maven-site/content/markdown/guides/mini/guide-maven-ci-friendly.md

 Please read until the end of this documentation!

-## Multi Module Setup
+## Multi-module Setup (Maven 3)

-So now let us take a look into a situation where we have a multi module build.
+So now let us take a look into a situation where we have a multi-module build.
 We have a parent pom and one or more children.
 The parent pom will look like this: